connectomicslab/connectomemapper3/paper/paper.md

   saved by default as graph edge lists in ``.tsv`` files, that can be directly analyzed using the \href{https://networkx.org/documentation/stable/tutorial.html}{NetworkX}, a Python library which offers many algorithms and tools to explore graphs and compute local and global network properties.
-Connectivity matrices exported to Matlab as MAT-files and fed to the
+Connectivity matrices exported to Matlab as MAT-files can be fed to the
   \href{www.brain-connectivity-toolbox.net}{Brain Connectivity Toolbox}, which is a powerful toolbox containing a large selection of network measures for the characterization of brain connectivity datasets.
 Finally, connectomes can be saved in GraphML format to interface with a lot of general purpose software packages for graph analysis such as \href{www.cytoscape.org}{Cytoscape} or \href{www.gephi.org}{Gephi}.
-Not only this ensures that the connectome files can be opened by the most popular software packages used in this field to perform complex network analyzes, but also this eases the reuse of all outputs in the BIDS ecosystem.
+Structuring outputs as BIDS Derivatives and saving them in a range of file formats thus has a lot of advantages.
+Not only does it ensure that the connectome files can be opened by the most popular software packages used in this field to perform complex network analyzes, but it also eases the reuse of all outputs in the BIDS ecosystem.

 \textbf{Developed with openness, transparency, and good practices in mind.}
-CMP3 is published under the terms of the open source 3-Clause Berkeley Software Distribution (3-Clause BSD) license, which allows unlimited modification, redistribution and commercial use in source and binary forms as long as its copyright notices, and the license's disclaimers of warranty are maintained.
+CMP3 is published under the terms of the open source 3-Clause Berkeley Software Distribution (3-Clause BSD) license, which allows unlimited modification, redistribution and commercial use in source and binary forms, as long as the copyright notice is retained and the license's disclaimers of warranty are maintained.
 The source code for CMP3 is hosted at [https://github.com/connectomicslab/connectomemapper3](https://github.com/connectomicslab/connectomemapper3),